 Keivan G. Stassun, Ted von Hippel, James Lowenthal, others…

-Recent years have witnessed an overall decline in the success rates of funding proposals for basic research in astronomy and astrophysics.
-There is an increasing number of proposals per funding opportunity (the numerator) while the agency budgets are flat or declining in inflation-adjusted dollars (the denominator).
+Recent years have witnessed an overall decline in the fraction of proposals for basic research in astronomy and astrophysics which are successful in obtaining funding. .
+There are an increasing number of proposals per funding opportunity, while the agency budgets are flat or declining in inflation-adjusted dollars.
 While this basic trend is incontrovertible, the fundamental cause(s) and therefore the appropriate response(s) have been less clear.
-What is the appropriate balance between, on the one hand, a healthily competitive funding environment, and on the other hand, a funding environment in which the time cost of proposal writing prevents more science from being done than would have been enabled by the sought-after funding (i.e., what quantitative proposal success rate threshold should be considered “too low”)?
+What is the appropriate balance between, on the one hand, a healthily competitive funding environment, and on the other hand, a funding environment in which proposal writing prevents more science from being done than the sought-after funding would have enabled.
+In other words, what quantitative proposal success rate threshold should be considered “too low”?

 This brief report from the AAAC Proposal Pressures Study Group presents the interim results of an ongoing analysis of funding agency statistics, together with findings from recent literature on the impact of proposal writing.
 Our purpose is to assess how declining success rates affect the health of astronomy and astrophysics research.
 This is a direct response to the 2014 AAAC report recommendation: “The AAAC and the agencies should work together to clarify and quantify the questions related to individual investigator grants and mid-scale programs raised in this report.
 Other groups such as the American Astronomical Society and the National Research Council’s Committee on Astronomy and Astrophysics should be involved as appropriate.
 The goal should be a clearer factual base on which to assess the health of the current individual investigator grants programs and make recommendations for future improvements.”
 The 2015 AAAC report included preliminary findings from the newly-formed Study Group, many of which are included here.
 In this short report, we also put the effect of falling success rates in context, by examining results from “A Survey Analysis of Grant Writing Costs and Benefits.”